gbrsoos/8WeekSQLChallenge/Week 1: Danny's Diner/Solution.md

 | 2| B	          | 3             | 40  	|

 ### Question 9: If each $1 spent equates to 10 points and sushi has a 2x points multiplier — how many points would each customer have?
+This is the first question where `CASE` needs to be incorporated.
+Since the `product_id` of `sushi` is `1`, the number of points given needs to be doubled if `product_id = 1`.
+The points are stored in a CTE, and the outer query is responsible for aggregating the points for each `customer_id`.

 ```sql
 WITH points_CTE AS(
 	SELECT